SilentCicero/wafr/docs/developer-guide.md

 The build output is handled in the `bin` folder.
 Where it does the work to use the `output` flag is provided, and writes an output build JSON file of the contracts to the specified paths.

+## Types

+Wafr compares the raw AssertEqLog bytes32 data, but displays the information as if it were not byte32 but it's original type.
+A conversion method is used `bytes32ToType` in order to convert the bytes32 log data into its native type.

 ## Tests